 The purpose of spousal support is to provide financial assistance to a spouse if that spouse has a financial need.
 Family law courts have wide discretion in determining the amount and duration of spousal support and are rarely reversed on appeal.
 The determination of 'ability to pay' and 'financial need' can be complex and nuanced.
 The amount of temporary support is more predictable and consistent than the amount of permanent or post-judgment spousal support.

-Post-Judgment Spousal Support (also referred to as “permanent spousal support”) is not necessarily paid permanently.
+Post-Judgment spousal support (also referred to as “permanent spousal support”) is not necessarily paid permanently.
 Post-judgment support may last for a very short period of time or until the death of either party.
 Divorce courts are prohibited from exclusively using a computer program or formula to set post-judgment spousal support.
-The court must consider, evaluate, and balance many different factors (referred to as the Family Code § 4320 factors - see page 39) in the process of determining the amount and duration of post-judgment spousal support.
+The court must consider, evaluate and balance many different factors in the process of determining the amount and duration of post-judgment spousal support.

 Spousal Support Structure